 However, there are exceptions.

-A claim against a government entity has a much shorter deadline of just six months.
+A claim against a government entity has a shorter deadline, often six months.

-If the surviving loved ones did not discover, or should not have discovered through reasonable diligence, the cause of their loved one’s death until later, they may have longer to file their claim.
+If the surviving loved ones did not discover, and could not reasonably have discovered, the cause of death until later, additional time may apply.

-The Oakland injury attorneys at Jacoby & Meyers act swiftly to investigate the potential causes of death and all potentially liable parties.
-We immediately gather and preserve evidence to support your claim and build your strongest case.
+The Oakland injury attorneys at Jacoby & Meyers conduct investigations into the potential causes of death and identify potentially liable parties.
+We gather and preserve evidence relevant to the claim.

 Oakland Wrongful Death Types of Compensation

-Three types of compensation could be recoverable in a wrongful death action:
+Three types of damages may be available in a wrongful death action:

 - Economic damages